Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 However, if you don’t have the option for an outdoor setup, you can totally lean on the use of a small exercise trampoline instead.

-Kids think they are a blast and it’s a great cardio workout!
+Kids think they are a blast and it can be a great cardio workout!

 If kiddos get bored with regular jumping, you can take things up a notch by incorporating math or spelling into the workout.